xpsi-group/xpsi/docs/source/install.rst

 To leverage some capabilities of sample post-processing software you require `MultiNest`_ ``v3.11``.
-To build the MultiNest library, you require an MPI-wrapped Fortran compiler (e.g., mpifort from Open MPI).
+To build the MultiNest library, you require an MPI-wrapped Fortran compiler (e.g., ``mpifort`` from Open MPI).

 .. _MultiNest: https://github.com/farhanferoz/MultiNest

 .. note::

-    The following assumes an environment similar to that summarised in the dev_env_ section above, specifically to emphasise where an MPI compiler wrapper is required.
+    The following assumes an environment similar to that summarised in the in the :ref:`dev_env` section above, specifically to emphasise where an MPI compiler wrapper is required.

 First clone the repository: